HL7/fhircast-docs/input/pagecontent/2-10-1-ContentSharingFHIRcastMessaging.md

 {% include img.html img="TransactionalUpdates.png" caption="Figure: Transactional Content Sharing Approach" %}

 In order to avoid lost updates and other out of sync conditions, the Hub serves as the transaction coordinator.
 It fulfills this responsibility by creating a version of the content's state with each update operation.
-If an operation is requested by a client which provides an incorrect version, this request is rejected.
+If an operation is requested by a Subcsriber which provides an incorrect version, this request is rejected.
 This approach is similar to the version concurrency approach used by [FHIR versions and managing resource contention](https://www.hl7.org/fhir/http.html#concurrency).
 Additionally, many of the FHIRcast content sharing concepts have similarities to the [FHIR messaging mechanisms](https://www.hl7.org/fhir/messaging.html) and where possible the approaches and structures are aligned.

 FHIR resources are used to convey the structured information being exchanged in `[FHIR resource]-update` operations.
 However, it is possible that these resources are never persisted in a FHIR server.
 During the exchange of information, the content (FHIR resource instances) is often very dynamic in nature with a user creating, modifying, and even removing information which is being exchanged.
 For example, a measurement made in an imaging application could be altered many times before it is finalized and it could be removed.